 From then on, I’ve stuck to growing my onions from seed and have been very satisfied.

-But there are other benefits to growing your onions from seed as well.
+There are other benefits to growing your onions from seed as well.
 You also get more variety.
 It is much easier to find different varieties of onion seeds than to find different types of onion sets.

-So if you’d like to grow a wide array of different types of onions, then you’ll be happy with how much easier that can be if you start them from seed.
+If you’d like to grow a wide array of different types of onions, then you’ll be happy with how much easier that can be if you start them from seed.

 2. Sow the Seeds